silverstripe/silverstripe-staticpublisher/docs/en/index.md

-# Static
+# StaticPublisher

-Static is a module providing extensions to SilverStripe to allow developers to generate static exports of their SilverStripe sites either for performance or as a backup system.
+StaticPublisher is a module providing an extension to SilverStripe to allow developers to generate static exports of their SilverStripe sites either for performance or as a backup system.

-There are two main parts to the module
+There are two extensions provided by the module:

 ## Static Publisher